 How To Use Great Water Dock Root Health Embassy

 1-3 tsp of Great Water Dock Root pour with 200ml of hot water.
-Steep it for about 10-15 minutes, then strain and drink.
+Steep it for about 10-15 minutes, then strain the infusion.
 You can add some sweetener if desired.

 1-2 tbsp of Great Water Dock Root pour with 200ml of warm water, then heat until boiling and simmer for 5-7 minutes.
-Then allow steeping under the cover for 30 minutes.
-Strain the mixture and drink half of the glass twice a day.
+Then allow steeping under the cover for 30 minutes, then strain the mixture.

 After cooling, it can be used for skin washing and as a face tonic.
 You can add this decoction to your bath water.

 1 part of Great Water Dock Root pour 4 parts of 50% alcohol.
 Let it stand for two weeks in a dark and dry place for maceration, then strain and pour into the destination bottle.